pandeysoni/Crypto-encryption-decryption/Readme.md

 You can see the encrypted text and decrypted text in console

-You can use crypto technique, let's have a look
+You can use JWT technique, let's have a look

 [JWT--JSON-Web-Token-implementation--encryption-decryption] (https://github.com/pandeysoni/JWT--JSON-Web-Token-implementation--encryption-decryption)